 These premiums can be limited depending on your age.
-For example, you can only deduct $430 of payments you make toward this coverage if you’re age 40 or younger as of 2020.
+For example, you can only deduct $450 of payments you make toward this coverage if you’re age 40 or younger as of tax year 2021, the return you'll file in 2022.
 This increases to:

 These limits are per year, not per month.

 You’re not limited to operating as a sole proprietor or an independent contractor in order to claim this tax break.
 The scope of the self-employed health insurance deduction reaches to a couple of other business entities as well.